ading2210/website-rewrite/src/blog/posts/securly_bypass.md

 ---
 title: Bypassing Securly by Manipulating the URL
 date: 10/26/23
-description: Inside the source code of the Securly chrome extension, there's a oversights which could be abused.
+description: Inside the source code of the Securly chrome extension, there's a few oversights which could be abused.
 This blog post will mainly focus on the ones that involve modifying the URL of the blocked page.
 url: https://ading.dev/blog/posts/securly_bypass.html
 ---